Snowshoe Cats Explained

 How did snowshoe cats get their name?

-Snowshoe cats are named for their white “socks” and white markings on their faces, which resemble snowshoes.
-These cats are friendly and outgoing and make great companions.
+Snowshoe cats are friendly and outgoing and make great companions.
 They are also relatively active and enjoy playing games and exploring their environment.

 Diagram showing a picture of a siamese cat and the American shorthair with a plus sign between them and then an equal sign with a picture of a snowshoe cat.